 - Requires Nikon Z series camera body

-2. Canon RF15-35mm F2.8 L IS USM Lens – Best for Versatile RF-Mount Astrophotography
+2. Canon RF15-35mm – Best for Versatile RF-Mount Astrophotography

 - Fast, constant f/2.8 maximum aperture